Leonard Nelson

 Leonard Nelson (/ˈnɛlsən/; [ˈnɛlzɔn]; 11 July 1882 – 29 October 1927), sometimes spelt Leonhard, was a German mathematician, critical philosopher, and socialist.
 He was part of the neo-Friesian school (named after post-Kantian philosopher Jakob Friedrich Fries) of neo-Kantianism and a friend of the mathematician David Hilbert.
 He devised the Grelling–Nelson paradox in 1908 and the related idea of autological words with Kurt Grelling.

 Nelson subsequently became influential in both philosophy and mathematics, as his close contacts with scientists and mathematicians influenced their ideas.
 Despite dying earlier than many of his friends and assistants, his ISK organization lived on after his death, even after being banned by the Nazi Regime in 1933.
 It is even claimed that Albert Einstein supported it.
 He's also credited with popularizing the Socratic method in his book Die sokratische Methode (The Socratic Method).

 Life

 Early life and education

+Leonard Nelson was the son of lawyer Heinrich Nelson (1854–1929) and artist Elisabeth Lejeune Dirichlet (1860–1920).
+His mother was the granddaughter of mathematician Peter Gustav Lejeune Dirichlet and descendant of Jewish philosopher Moses Mendelssohn.
+Nelson was baptised as a Protestant at the age of five on 13 June 1887.

-In Nelson's early years, he studied at Französisches Gymnasium Berlin where mathematics and science weren't notable in that school.
+Nelson studied at Französisches Gymnasium Berlin, where mathematics and science were not a focus of the curriculum.
 He was therefore privately tutored by mathematician Gerhard Hessenberg (1874–1925), and began reading the works of philosophers Immanuel Kant, Jakob Friedrich Fries, and Ernst Friedrich Apelts, which began to spark his interest in philosophy.